kid1carus/AppleWatchFaces/readme.md

 ### Sharing / Importing

-Best is email, but there is a share sheet implementation to export out the faces, custom gallery/phone backgrounds and the JSON settings as an .awf file.
+Best is email, but there is a share sheet implementation to export out the faces, custom gallery/phone backgrounds and the JSON settings as a **.clk** file.
 If you open one of these files on your phone with the OS handler, you should see and option for "copy to AppleWatchFaces" which will import it into the app.

 ### Back-Up / Restore My Settings